popupcad/popupcad.github.io/README.md

 # GALLERY PAGINATION

-The number of items per page can be set by modifying the `setPagination` function found in the <script> tag of _layouts/default.html (changing the value of the 'perPage' property).
+The number of items per page can be set by modifying the `setPagination` function found in the script tag of layouts/default.html (changing the value of the 'perPage' property).

 So version 3.0.0beta2 is a bit too unstable: use jekyll 2.5.3 until it's ready.
-The bug I found was that only some files were being copied over to _site.
+The bug I found was that only some files were being copied over to site.
 CSS and JS, as processed by jekyll, were copied across - but static assets, like the icon-fonts in /assets, were being left behind.
 This problem didn't happen with v2.5.3.

 ### paths

-The path for all assets are in _config.yml.
+The path for all assets are in config.yml.
 Avoid hardwiring paths in the template.

-### _resources
+### resources

 In this dir, I keep useful pertinent stuff - like the icon font json file that you can use at fontello when you want to quickly add and subtract icons to the icon font.

 ### Icon Fonts

 These are stored in /assets/fonts.
-The JSON file for fontello that lets you add/subtract fonts, is in _reources/fonts.
+The JSON file for fontello that lets you add/subtract fonts, is in resources/fonts.
 Tweak the CSS in /assets/css/webfont.css